 This Fund invests primarily in equity securities of U.S. companies within the market capitalization range of the securities represented in the Russell 1000 Index with the objective of achieving long-term growth of capital.
 Any income received is incidental to this objective.

-Large Cap Index Equity Fund
+On or about May 10, 2024, the Large Cap Equity Fund will be terminated.
+Participants' investments in the Large Cap Equity Fund will be transferred to the Large Cap Index Equity Fund, unless a participant elects to transfer their Large Cap Equity Fund investment to a different Fund prior to 4:00 p.m.
+Eastern time on May 10, 2024.